-Self-generation, which primarily includes solar and wind, is currently very small in the Service Area at roughly 0.3% of energy sales.
+Self-generation, which primarily includes solar and wind, reduces the ratepayer base and increases the burden of restructuring charges on other non-self-generating ratepayers.
+Self-generation is currently very small in the service area at roughly 0.3% of energy sales.
 LIPA forecasts self-generation to grow slowly over the next three years, and incorporates self-generation into its electricity consumption forecasts.
 Certain customers that self-generate will only be responsible for paying restructuring charges based upon their "net-billed" consumption.